fortran-lang/stdlib/doc/specs/stdlib_specialfunctions_gamma.md

 ### Description

-Compute the logarithm of factorial, log(n!)
+Compute the natural logarithm of factorial, log(n!)

 ### Syntax